-Mohammad Hossein Haghir Ebrahim Abadi a, Yahya Sefidbakht b*bProtein Research Center, Shahid Beheshti University, Tehran, Iran,
+Mohammad Hossein Haghir Ebrahim Abadi, Yahya Sefidbakht*

 Abstract

 The viral main protease (Mpro) is a key drug target due to its integral role in the life cycle of SARS-CoV-2.
 Given the urgent need for effective therapeutics against COVID-19, extensive research has focused on the development of inhibitors targeting this enzyme.
 This study focuses on the exploration of covalent docking for Mpro inhibition.
 Using computational methods, the interactions between potential inhibitors and SARS-CoV-2 Mpro are investigated.
 Using protein structures (7JKV and 7TDU), fragment-based ligand selection and covalent docking via SeeSAR were performed.
 Pharmacokinetic properties, toxicity assessments using SwissADME and molecular dynamics simulations were performed using GROMACS.
 Molecular dynamics simulations were performed and parameters such as RMSD, RMSF, and MM/GBSA were analyzed for two specific ligands.
 These inhibitors exhibit pharmacological properties that may affect drug interactions and metabolism in vivo.
 In addition, the toxicity profiles of covalent ligands highlight complex interactions across physiological systems and underscore the need for comprehensive safety evaluations prior to therapeutic considerations.